-- 8.5.1.
-At a party's request or of its own initiative, the court directs that an evidentiary hearing be held for the purpose of giving testimony where the law permits testimony by witnesses and the facts that the party has offered to prove are in dispute and may be material in the disposition of the case.
-Testimony by witnesses for purposes of rebuttal evidence is permitted as a matter of law. - 8.5.2 After conferring with the parties, the court may direct that a party calling a witness submit a written statement by this witness no later than 14 days before the witness examination, or within a different time limit as appropriate for sound case management. - 8.5.3.
+- 8.5.2 After conferring with the parties, the court may direct that a party calling a witness submit a written statement by this witness no later than 14 days before the witness examination, or within a different time limit as appropriate for sound case management. - 8.5.3.
 Anyone duly summoned in accordance with the law is obligated to give testimony in court, except where a witness has a right to be excused based on a duty of confidentiality or family life.
 Before giving testimony, the witness must swear an oath, make a solemn affirmation or make a solemn declaration to tell the truth as follows: "So help me God", "I so promise" or "I so declare".
 If testimony is given in Dutch, the witness must give this confirmation by stating the equivalent in Dutch. - 8.5.4.
 The court will examine each witness, but the witness's testimony must not be taken in the presence of other witnesses who have not yet given testimony, except where such other witnesses are a party.
 The parties and their lawyers may examine the witnesses, but the court may direct that a question not be answered.
 At a party's request or of its own initiative, the court may confront a witness with other witnesses or with one or more parties.
-The court may direct that the parties respond to questions relating to testimony.
-Where the witness is not a party, the parties may ask each other questions, directly or through their lawyers, but the court may direct that a question need not be answered.
+The court may direct that the parties respond to questions relating to testimony. the parties may also ask each other questions, directly or through their lawyers, but the court may direct that a question need not be answered.
 The court will generally allow specific modes of witness examination where the parties have so agreed, provided the agreement satisfies the provisions under Article 8.3 and there is no adverse impact on due process or sound case management.